This procedure defines the process of creation, amendment and dissolution of boards and committees.

 - Evaluation criteria and sunset clause (where applicable)

-- The staff report shall be forwarded to the appropriate standing committee for review and recommendation to Council.
+- The staff report shall be forwarded to Council.

-- After approval of the creation of a new committee, the Clerk’s department on behalf of the Administrative Services Committee (ASC) will facilitate the appointment process, in accordance with the corporate policies and procedures, based on the information in the staff report, terms of reference and committee composition.
+- After approval of the creation of a new committee, the Clerk’s department will facilitate the appointment process, in accordance with the corporate policies and procedures, based on the information in the staff report, terms of reference and committee composition.

-- Notice of vacancies on committees will be posted on the town’s website.
+- Notice of vacancies on committees will be posted on the town’s website and social media.

-- Applications for appointment to committees shall be available on the Town’s website and be received prior to the deadline for application.
-Late applications will be identified accordingly and distributed to the ASC for determination, when possible.
+- Applications for appointment to committees shall be available on the Town’s website and the application form will be removed from the website at the noted date, unless there is reason to extend the advertisements.
+Late applications will not be accepted.

-- The Clerk’s department will receive all applications and prepare a confidential report for the ASC to review.
+- The Clerk’s department will receive all applications and prepare a confidential report for Council's review.

-- The ASC will consider all applications and recommend appointments to Council.
-The term of appointment will run concurrent with the term of Council, unless otherwise specified in the Terms of Reference.
+- The term of appointment will run concurrent with the term of Council, unless otherwise specified in the Terms of Reference or Rules of Procedure.

 - All applications received will be kept on file in the Clerk's department for the term of Council, and may be considered to fill any vacancies within the term.